muratk3n/thirdwave/en/tweets/2020/week23f.md

 ---

-@kevinbaker
+"@kevinbaker

 I don't think you can count on mayors and city councils to do the right thing, so the trick is going to be making them more afraid of protests than they are of cops and cop unions.
-There's evidence that this is already starting to happen in some cities.
+There's evidence that this is already starting to happen in some cities"

 *2020-06-04 07:25:59*